smilingrumia/pixiv-extraction/README.md

 3. make timecode.txt from ugoira_meta
 4. VFR the video: mp4fpsmod -o ugoira.mp4 -x -t timecode.txt ugoira_pre.mp4
 5. Play ugoira with mpv

-### In future, when pixiv make change in their site
-This programs probably will stop to work with some error message, And have to be updated to continue to work.
-In that case, when I detect the change, I will announce the situation here, and hopefully fix it if I can.

 # Change Log
 ```